+Characteristics of a godly woman are clearly outlined in God’s word.
 Do you want to be the woman God created you to be?
-Discover the 12 characteristics of a godly woman you need to cultivate in your life every day.
+In this post, discover 12 characteristics of a woman of God to cultivate in your life every day.

-While researching this post, I enlisted the help of friends to create a comprehensive list of all the characteristics of a godly woman that are non-negotiable.
-The Scriptures outline and document each of these qualities well.
-After all, it doesn’t matter what good things we think we are “supposed” to do unless they are what God wants us to do.
+Even more important, each of these qualities is backed up by Scripture.
+After all, it doesn’t matter what we think we are “supposed” to do unless it’s what God actually wants us to do.